noahehall/theBookOfNoah/databases/mysql_new.md

     - deprecated
     - does not work reliably
   - `cache index`
-    - tells mysql to cache the given indexes to a specific index cache, which can be creeated with the `set global` statement
+    - tells mysql to cache the given indexes to a specific index cache, which can be created with the `set global` statement
+    - see `key_buffer_size`
   - `check table`
   - `checksum table`
   - `create server`